 By the way, the same issue emerges if you start the hotspot on your Android phone but forget to turn on mobile data:

-As a result your laptop or PC connects to wifi hotspot but there is no internet on it.
+As a result your laptop or PC connects to a WiFi hotspot but there is no Internet.

 Also check: have you paid for your Internet?
 Log in to your client area at your ISP’s website and ensure you have enough money on your account.
 Contact ISP support if necessary.

-Log in to the router’s web interface and reboot it to exclude the accidental glitch.
+Log in to the router’s web interface and reboot it to fix the accidental glitch.